smaclell/smaclell.github.io/_drafts/changing-layers.md

 responsible for creating getting the implementation to create my new class when the key/value source was enabled.

-I liked this alot.
-I was extremely clean and did exactly what I wanted.
+I liked this implementation alot; it was extremely clean and did exactly what I wanted.
 The new implementation perfectly fit the interface for the outer layer.
 ``TryGetSetting`` is a key/value lookup so what better interface for reading from the key/value store.

 While this was good for a prototype it was not enough to ship.
 Daryl, an awesome coworker, did not like how I skipped the inner layer.
-After all the outer layer calls the inner layer to get all the settings.
+After all, the outer layer calls the inner layer to get all the settings.
 My work was half done and if I picked the other interface it would have implemented everything.